 When the two sides of a piece of Velcro are stuck together, the hooks attach themselves to the loops, creating a strong bond that can stay firmly attached but can still be opened with enough force when needed.

-Velcro is used for many purposes — one of the most common uses for this hook and loop fastener is to secure clothing items and accessories.
+Velcro is used for many purposes — one of the most common uses for this sew on hook and loop fastener is to secure clothing items and accessories.
 Hook and loop fasteners are a fun and simple way to create a clasp on a jacket, purse, backpack, or other items.
 The clasp will be reliable and sturdy, but it will also be easy to use and simple to open when needed.

 While buttons and zippers can take some skill and dexterity to maneuver, hook, and loop, clasps simply need to be pulled to be released — this is easy for most people to do with a little force.